Northern Mansi: Verbs

-Mansi conjugation has three persons, three numbers, two tenses, and five moods.
+Northern Mansi conjugation has three persons, three numbers, two tenses, and five moods.
 Active and passive voices exist.

-Intransitive and transitive conjugations are distinguished.
-This means that there are two possible ways of conjugating a verb.
-When the speaker conjugates in intransitive, the sentence has no concrete object (in this case, the object is nothing or something like something, anything).
-In the transitive conjugation, there is a concrete object.
-This feature also exists in the other Ugric languages.
+There is no clear distinction between transitive and intransitive verbs.

+The verb can conjugate in a Definite and Indefinite way which depends on if the sentence has an object, which the action depicted by the verb refers to directly.

 Personal suffixes

 Personal suffixes are attached after the verbal marker.
 The suffixes are the following:

 Tenses

-Mansi uses suffixes to express the tense.
+Tenses are formed with suffixes except for the future.

-Intransitive present tense
+Present tense

-In intransitive verb conjugations there is no object present.
 The tense suffix precedes the personal suffix.
 The form of the present tense suffix depends on the character of the verbal stem, as well as moods.
 Tense conjugation is formed with the suffixes -эг, -э̄г, -и, -э, -э̄, -г, or -в.
 In the following examples, the tense suffix is in bold and the personal ending is in italic.

 The present tense suffix -э̄г is used if the following personal marker contains a consonant or a highly reduced vowel; the suffix -эг is used if the following personal marker has a stronger vowel, as it is the case in 2nd person dual and plural.
 1st person dual has no tense marker but rather a ы between the verb stem and personal ending.

 Verb stems that end in a vowel, have -г as verbal marker.
 Verb stems that end with the vowel у have -в as verbal marker.

 3rd person dual has no personal ending.
 If the verbal stem ends in a vowel, the tense suffix becomes -ыг.

 1st person plural personal ending is -в if the verbal stems ends in a consonant; the personal ending becomes -ув if the verbal stem ends in a vowel.